Eka Yoga Institute

-You can join us once a week to practice non-religious chants from the Vedas and the Yoga-Sūtra.
+Join us on this weekly class to practice non-religious chants from the Vedas and the Yoga-Sūtra.
 Instruction on chanting techniques and accurate pronunciation is given on an regular basis.
 Participants are encouraged to come as often as possible and to practice on their own with the support of our recordings, and improvement will soon be made.

 Location: @Bukit Timah location

-Please contact us if you are interested in joining us.
-All are welcome.
+Please contact us if you are interested in joining.
+All are welcome, suitable for beginners